MitchellSoftTechnology/mitchellsoft/README.md

 * A bouncing icon to entice the user to scroll down.
 *  An about section with information about the company with images of technology's used.
 * A consultants section with images of the consultants there career history and work ethic, with links to their respective LinkedIn profiles.
-* An application's section showcasing apps created by Mitchell Soft Technology, with links to google play store and popup modal with downloads for specific apps.
+* An application's section showcasing apps created by MitchellSoft Technology, with links to google play store and popup modal with downloads for specific apps.
-* A website section displaying sites created and owned by Mitchell Soft Technology.
+* A website section displaying sites created and owned by MitchellSoft Technology.
 * Javascript contact form that sends messages stright to the company email.
 * A scroll to top button that appears when any page has been scrolled more than 100 pixels.
 * A pop up banner asking the user to agree to the use of cookies.